-Major taxation changes for contractors in the private sector are likely to come into effect - more competent and robust tools are necessary to protect against major fallout.
+Major taxation changes to contract work in the private sector are likely to come into effect - more competent and robust tools are necessary to protect against major fallout.

 For those of us in the world of contracting, there really is only one big story at the moment - other than Brexit of course - and that it is the potential roll out of the intermediaries legislation to the private sector.
 A recent article in The Recruiter asked ‘Is Private Sector Off-Payroll Battle Over?’ giving a glimmer of hope that there might be a u-turn ahead – perhaps someone at HM Treasury flicked through their calendar and realised there was ever such a little diary clash with some important news coming in March 2019.